bstauff/IronLog.iOS/README.md

 To that end, I am building Ironlog!
 Ironlog is a simple workout tracker app that is compatible with the biggest non-linear periodizaiton based strength and conditioning program.

-Hopefully, it'll be a useful tool for anyone running this strenght training program!
+Hopefully, it'll be a useful tool for anyone running this strength training program!